-Our major mobile applications include "Leju Home Purchase" (an upgraded version of "Pocket Leju"), "Leju Er Shou Fang", "Qianggongzhang", contractor version of "Qianggongzhang", "Lai Ke" and "Leju Finance", each of which has version for the iOS and Android operating systems.
+Our major mobile applications include "Leju Home Purchase" (an upgraded version of "Pocket Leju"), "Leju Er Shou Fang", "Lai Ke" and "Leju Finance", each of which has version for the iOS and Android operating systems.

-- · Leju Home Purchase, an upgraded version of Pocket Leju, is a comprehensive and professional real estate e-commerce platform.
+- Leju Home Purchase, an upgraded version of Pocket Leju, is a comprehensive and professional real estate e-commerce platform.
 It provides personalized services to consumers and potential buyers of new and existing homes, and potential residential renters.
-These services include local market news, scheduling home visits, selection, access to purchase discounts, special offer recommendations, local housing price interpretations, purchase guides, property assessment, tax calculation, housing loan calculation and others. - Leju Er Shou Fang provides services to potential home buyers of existing homes and potential residential renters with housing information provided by brokers, as well as housing loan calculation and chat tools. - Qianggongzhang is a national mobile platform connecting consumers with professional home furnishing and renovation contractors.
-It provides personalized renovation information to consumers, including localized information on home furnishing, and offerings and listings of contractors across China. - · Contractor version of "Qianggongzhang" is jointly developed by our renovation team and Qianggongzhang platform.
-It provides a user-friendly means for contractors to effectively monitor and manage renovation projects and construction sites. - · Lai Ke is a communication tool between property consultants and potential home buyers.
-It pushes information to potential home buyers through real-time big data analytics and helps property consultants reach out to targeted clients. - · Leju Finance is a mobile app, which provides information and news on the real estate industry, market and developers featuring their financial performances.
+These services include local market news, scheduling home visits, selection, access to purchase discounts, special offer recommendations, local housing price interpretations, purchase guides, property assessment, tax calculation, housing loan calculation and others. - Leju Er Shou Fang provides services to potential home buyers of existing homes and potential residential renters with housing information provided by brokers, as well as housing loan calculation and chat tools. - Lai Ke is a communication tool between property consultants and potential home buyers.
+It pushes information to potential home buyers through real-time big data analytics and helps property consultants reach out to targeted clients. - Leju Finance is a mobile app, which provides information and news on the real estate industry, market and developers featuring their financial performances.